Fast and Accurate Gaussian Kernel Ridge Regression Using Matrix Decompositions for Preconditioning: Description of the algorithm

+Algorithm \ref{alg:ID_Sampling} computes a randomized ID to the full kernel matrix.
+Applying a random matrix $\Omega$ to the full kernel, by using the FIG transform (line 7) and the pivoted QR on the matrix $Y^T$ returns the columns that gives good low rank approximation, according to the ID, i.e. the matrix $B$ from Section \ref{sec:id_cur}.
+The interpolation matrix, $T$ is not needed and therefore not computed.

-\begin{rem} The computational complexity of Algorithm \ref{alg:BuildChol} is $\mathcal{O}(nk+k^3)$ \end{rem} \begin{rem} Applying the preconditioner (Algorithm \ref{alg:ApplyPrecond}) in each iteration takes $\mathcal{O}(n+k^2)$ operations. \end{rem} \begin{rem} The computational complexity of Algorithm \ref{alg:SolveKRR}, when using pivoted QR in Algorithm \ref{alg:ID_Sampling} is $\mathcal{O}(nl^2+nk+k^3+(n+k^2)t)$, where $t$ is the number of iterations used in the conjugate gradient. \end{rem} \begin{rem} Anchor points selection can be done differently, for example by random sampling or FPS.
+Algorithm \ref{alg:sparse_ID_Sampling} is similar to Algorithm \ref{alg:ID_Sampling} except that a sparse random projection matrix is used, and the distribution is not normal.
+The algorithm uses a random projection matrix that has only $r$ non zero entries in each column.
+Therefore, the projection can be obtained by applying a thin FIG transform of size $n \times r$ to a vector of length $r$ which reduces the computational complexity.
+This is done $l$ times.
+After this projection step, the next steps of the algorithm are the same as in Algorithm \ref{alg:ID_Sampling}, i.e. computing pivoted QR and returning the anchor points. \begin{rem} The computational complexity of Algorithm \ref{alg:sparse_ID_Sampling} is $\mathcal{O}((n+r)l+nl^2)$, typically $ r \ll l$. \end{rem} \begin{rem} Algorithm \ref{alg:ID_Sampling} uses sampling technique based on interpolative decomposition.
+When using pivoted QR, the computational complexity is $\mathcal{O}(nl^2)$.
+In practice, the performance is very similar to RRQR. \end{rem} \begin{rem} The computational complexity of Algorithm \ref{alg:SolveKRR}, when using pivoted QR in Algorithm \ref{alg:ID_Sampling} is $\mathcal{O}(nl^2+nk+k^3+(n+k^2)t)$, where $t$ is the number of iterations used in the conjugate gradient. \end{rem} \begin{rem} The computational complexity of Algorithm \ref{alg:BuildChol} is $\mathcal{O}(nk+k^3)$ \end{rem} \begin{rem} Applying the preconditioner (Algorithm \ref{alg:ApplyPrecond}) in each iteration takes $\mathcal{O}(n+k^2)$ operations. \end{rem} \begin{rem} Anchor points selection can be done differently, for example by random sampling or FPS.
 In this case, the theoretical bounds will not hold, but may still produce good results in practice and reduce the computational cost of Algorithm \ref{alg:ID_Sampling}.
 For example, from $\mathcal{O}(nl^2)$ using pivoted QR, to $\mathcal{O}(k)$ using random sampling. \end{rem}